scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 structure.

-The PDB format is standardized; properties of each atom such as its position in space or the chain and residue to which it belongs are found within specific column indices for each row.
+The PDB format is standardized; properties of each atom such as its position in space and the chain and residue to which it belongs are found within specific column indices for each row.
 [PdbF]_ :code:`pdb_parser` uses this information to parse each line, and creates a list of dictionaries, each of which contains information